 Birch Lane was a less attractive and less convenient location than Park Avenue which now benefitted from electric trams as well as trains to Horton Park station.
 Supporters would have to walk from the steam tram stop on Manchester Road, the eponymous railway halt being hardly worth the short train journey from Bradford Exchange.

 Bradford opened their league season with a 4-2 defeat at Sheffield FC which was followed by their second foray into the FA Cup.
-Our struggling forbears entered the competition in the second qualifying round, drawing 2-2 at home to Parkgate United before being humiliated 8-4 in the replay.
-There are no press reports of this midweek game and it is not known whether the twelve goals were scored in the first 90 minutes or if extra time was played.
-Bradford thus went out to a little known team from the Rotherham area for a second successive season.
+Our struggling forbears entered the competition in the second qualifying round, drawing 2-2 at home to reigning Sheffield Association League champions Parkgate United.
+A contemporary report of the replay said: “The Bradford eleven replayed their English Cup-tie with Parkgate United on Wednesday, and lost a free-scoring game by 8 goals to 4 goals.
+The losers were at a great disadvantage on the sloping and slippery ground, which may be said to have lost them three simple goals.
+Duncan, Danby and Menzies were favourably criticised for their play on the Bradford side.
+Weak shooting as well as the disadvantage of the ground, had something to do with Bradford's defeat.”
+Bradford thus went out to a team from the Rotherham area for a second successive season.
 Parkgate lost 8-1 at Midland League Doncaster in the next round.

 The weaker opposition in the Yorkshire League did not help Bradford’s playing fortunes and only served to reduce public interest in the round ball game.
 The Bradford side of late 1898 was so weak it could not even win friendlies, losing twice to the 1st York and Lancaster Regiment.
 In fact the side did not win a match until 17th December when they won 3-1 at eventual wooden spoonists Dewsbury.